 - Your feet should be positioned at hip width distance.

-- Get into a bending position by hinging your hip back, bending your knees slightly, and leaning your torso forward.
+- To get into a bending position, hinge your hip back, bend your knees slightly, and lean your torso forward.

-- Use an overhand grip to grab the collar of the barbell.
+- Grab the collar of the barbell with an overhand grip.
 Bring your elbow up as high as you can in a row.

 - Focus on squeezing the top of the lift, really feeling the tension in your rear delts and lat.